nikextens/Data_Scientist_Blog_Post/README.md

 ## Result summary

+- I found out that there are a few features that significantly drive the price, mainly related to the size of the apartment.
+- Pricing is not arbitrary, and I can build a model that reproduces the pricing based on selected features as well as predicts pricing reasonably.
+Feel free to feed my model with your idea of a nice stay and you will get a price!
+- Apartment availabilities do not show clear seasonality but the data recommend to travel off-season.

+Please check out my [notebook](https://github.com/nikextens/Data_Scientist_Blog_Post/blob/main/Udacity_Data_Scientist_Project1.ipynb) for the detailed findings!

+My research is not without limitations.
+The findings here are observational, not the result of a formal study.
+- Depending on your priorities when staying abroad the potentially relevant features might change.
+- Furthermore, I applied a rather simple model and did not compare its performance with other models.
+It only makes sense to also use additional models on top of linear regression to predict prices (e.g., random forest or voting ensemble).
+- The data also includes various categorical variables that include continuous text in form of comments.
+Given that, the analysis would benefit from introducing Natural Language Processing (NLP).
+NLP could process the comments and convert them, e.g., into a numerical sentiment.

 ## Acknowledgments
 Although the data are provided by Keggle, they are part of Airbnb Inside, and the original source can be found [here](http://insideairbnb.com/get-the-data/).